JoseY4242/change-thermal-paste/README.md

 <img src="https://i.imgur.com/jhgcqtE.jpeg"/>
 </p>
 <p>
 After the new thermal paste is applied, gently press on the fan back on the CPU.
 The fan will sort of stick to the CPU cause of the thermal, this makes it easier to screw back on.
-Screw the 4 screws back on the fan and reconnect the fan to thee 4 pin fan header.
+Screw the 4 screws back on the fan and reconnect the fan to the 4-pin fan header.

 After all is screwed in and applied, turn your pc on and check the temperatures in BIOS.
 And that's all it is to change your thermal paste:).